nasust/basic-design-personal-blog/README.md

     └── cateogry_2 -------------category
 ```

 Supports hierarchical categories.
-Subsections are treated as categories.
+The subsections are treated as categories.
-The sections further down the subsection are treated as subcategories.
+Sections further down the subsection are treated as subcategories.

 ## Markdown Front Matter